zenith-john/zenith-john.github.io/content/_index.md

 ## Research Interest {#research-interest}

 My research interest lies in enumerative geometry and mathematical physics, especially about Donaldson-Thomas type invariants.
 These invariants are at the interface of many areas, including mirror symmetry, integrable system, geometric Langlands, Bridgeland stability, low-dimensional topology and supersymmetric gauge theory.
 Occasionally, I think about transporting geometric ideas to number theory via (enhanced) [Weil's Rosetta stone](http://www.ams.org/notices/200503/fea-weil.pdf).
+Some of the ideas are summarized in the following diagram.
 For details, see [here](./post/questions_of_interest).

+{{< figure src="/img/2023-03-12_15-01-54_My_Research.svg" >}}

 ## Activities {#activities}